 - July 2020 – During Covid Lockdown, Anuradha launched the ‘Kala Ke Sangh’ initiative and took painstaking efforts to reach help to the most marginalised communities in the villages like Meghwal, Bhil, Manganiar, Lakha, Jogi, Garo, Kathodi, Koch-Rajbongshi, Dhadi tribal musicians, Charkula, Ponung, Matka Bhawai, Terahtali, Kalbeliya dancers, Manta Drummers, Kathputli artists, Knife jugglers and Bahurupiyas etc.

-- Over 1 year, Anuradha has already given Rs 10 lakh of financial help, transferred Food ration and money directly to over 350 Tribal, Folk, Classical, Orchestra musicians and Bar singers and traditional musical instrument makers, spread across 18 states of India – Assam, Meghalaya, Arunachal Pradesh, West Bengal, Orissa, Madhya Pradesh, New Delhi, Haryana, Uttar Pradesh, Bihar, Rajasthan, Maharashtra, Gujarat, Andhra Pradesh, Tamil Nadu, Orissa, Uttarakhand & Punjab.
+- Over 1 year, Anuradha has already given Rs 10 lakh of financial help, transferred Food ration and money directly to over 350 Tribal, Folk, Classical, Orchestra musicians and Bar singers and traditional musical instrument makers, spread across 20 states of India – Assam, Meghalaya, Arunachal Pradesh, West Bengal, Odisha, Madhya Pradesh, New Delhi, Haryana, Jharkhand, Uttar Pradesh, Bihar, Rajasthan, Maharashtra, Gujarat, Andhra Pradesh, Tamil Nadu, Telangana, Uttarakhand & Punjab.

 - Sept 2020 – Donated 81 superb reference books in memory of her late father and doyen of the Pharmaceutical industry, Mr Devinder Pal, to the Bombay College of Pharmacy library, through Indian Pharmaceutical Association (IPA).